marcoquispech/nir/README.md

+# Code to find calibration factors for electric field intensity sensor developed at INICTEL-UNI.

-Analysis of measurements made with MVG SAR probe and electric field sensor developed at INICTEL-UNI
+## Analysis of measurements made with MVG SAR probe and electric field sensor developed at INICTEL-UNI

 The code was developed in Matlab.